-- B. Monetary Contribution In-Lieu of Public Art.
-In the event that the value of the public art, as required by lieu of acquiring and installing public art on or in the vicinity of the development site pursuant to subsection A of this section, is \$20,000 or less, the developer may elect to make a monetary contribution to the City's Art in Public Places Fund as follows: - 1.
-Residential Development Project.
+B. Monetary Contribution In-Lieu of Public Art.
+In lieu of acquiring and installing public art on or in the vicinity of the development site pursuant to subsection A of this section, the developer may elect to make a monetary contribution to the City's Art in Public Places Fund as follows:

+- 1. Residential Development Project.
 In the amount equal to 0.5% of the residential development project's building valuation (exclusive of land). - 2.
 Commercial Development Project.
 In the amount equal to 0.75% of the commercial development project's building valuation (exclusive of land). - 3.
 Industrial Development Project.
-Industrial Development Projects must use this option and pay the in-lieu fee in the amount equal to 0.75% of the industrial development project's building valuation (exclusive of land). - C. Nothing in this section shall prohibit the applicant from placing an approved public art with a value, including acquisition and installation costs, in totaling an amount less than the Art in Public Places Program allocations provided for in this section, where the 0.5%, or 0.75%, as required and provided in subsection A of this section, value of the public art exceeds \$20,000 and provided that, in that event, the developer shall also pay into the City's Art in Public Places Fund an amount equal to the difference between the Art in Public Places Program allocation and the value, including costs of acquisition and installation, of such the public art placed.
+Industrial Development Projects must use this option and pay the in lieu fee in the amount equal to 0.25% of the industrial development project's building valuation (exclusive of land). - C. Nothing in this section shall prohibit the applicant from placing an approved public art with a value, including acquisition and installation costs, in totaling an amount less than the Art in Public Places Program allocations provided for in this section, provided that, in that event, the developer shall also pay into the City's Art in Public Places Fund an amount equal to the difference between the Art in Public Places Program allocation and the value, including costs of acquisition and installation, of the public art placed.
 This subsection C shall not apply to Industrial Development Projects.